SouthernMethodistUniversity/project-lab/sections/1Ideas.md

 ## Activity
 Imagine what your project is like when it's over.
 Imagine what it means to you to set it down and walk away.
 * What will you do with it?
-* How will you know if it succeded?
+* How will you know if it succeeded?
 * Who was the last person to care about it?
 * Why?

 Now, in 2-3 sentences, describe the purpose of your project to a non-expert audience.
  * Does it solve a problem?
  * Meet an institutional need?
  * Put an existing resource to new use?
+ * Serve a pedagogical goal?

 -----